 The actions necessary to address the areas for continuing development and improvement have been captured in a high-level action plan (Appendix 1) which will be monitored during the year by the Audit and Governance Committee.

-Corporate Assurance will be undertaking a further independent review of the annual governance review process and preparation of the AGS.
-The outcome of this independent review will be provided in the final AGS [to be inserted].
+Corporate Assurance have undertaken a further independent review of the annual governance review process and preparation of the AGS.
+The outcome of this independent review provided for a reasonable (positive) assurance opinion.

 13. Governance Action Plan